UnionInternationalCheminsdeFer/OSDM/spec/non-functional-requirements.md

 layout: page
 title: Non-Functional Requirements
 hide_hero: true
-permalink: /spec/nonFunctionalRequirements/
+permalink: /spec/non-functional-requirements/
 ---

-*To be released with Version 1.2*

-## Non-Functional Requirements
+## Best Practices for Non-Functional Requirements

 From a customer point of view, to book a trip he or she expects a seamless and fluid user experience.
 Fundamental to achieving this goal are fast responses for all requests triggered by the customer.

 From a business point of view, the [response time of a site directly correlates with the conversion rate](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-conversion-data/).
+This means if a site takes too long to load, the customer will leave the site with out actually buying a ticket.

-In order to achieve a seamless and swift user experience, all parties involved most play their part and provide fast adn predictable response times.Formally, by `Avg.
-Response Time` we mean the mean response time for 95% of all request.
-By `Max Response Time` we mean the maximum time a response can take before a time out must be expected.
+In order to achieve a seamless and swift user experience, all parties involved most play their part and provide fast adn predictable response times.
+Formally, by `95% Response Time` we denote the response time for 95% of all request.
+By `Max Response Time` we denote the maximum time a response can take before a time out must be expected.

 For achieve a good customer experience, we need to define some response time for a each parties and we